Finance

 Latest Content

-This Hill letter was sent to the Members of the Senate Committee on Finance, supporting the nomination of Katherine Tai to be United States Trade Representative (USTR).
+This Hill letter was sent to the Members of the Senate Committee on Banking, Housing, and Urban Affairs, on the Nomination of Gary Gensler to be SEC Chair.